Kansas to Texas Car Shipping (2026 Cost Guide)

 Factors that affect car shipping costs from Kansas to Texas

-When transporting your vehicle from the Sunflower State to the Lone Star State, these factors will influence your final price:
+When arranging car transport from the Sunflower State to the Lone Star State, the following factors will determine your overall cost:

 - Type of transport: Options include open carriers, enclosed transport, and top-loading.
 Open carriers are less expensive, while enclosed transport is best for luxury or classic cars.
 See our comparison of open vs. enclosed auto transport for more details.